Robert Stock: Amateur career

-Stock passed up what some felt was a certain first-round selection in the 2007 MLB draft, to instead enroll a year early at the age of 16, in the University of Southern California (USC) in its Resident Honors Program, which allows 30 high school students to enroll a year early, the first athlete to do so in USC history.
+Stock passed up what some felt was a certain first-round selection in the 2007 MLB draft, to instead enroll a year early at the age of 16, at the University of Southern California (USC) in its Resident Honors Program, which allows 30 high school students to enroll a year early.
+He was the first athlete in USC history to participate in Resident Honors.
 He began college while he was still wearing braces.
 He played college baseball for the USC Trojans as a catcher and a pitcher.
-In three years at USC, Stock had a .263 career batting average, threw out 33.8% of baserunners, and as a pitcher (and sometimes closer, sometimes starter) was 8–7 with a 3.38 ERA and nine saves as opponents batted .228 against him.
-In the summers of 2007 (as the youngest player in the league) and 2008 he played for the Cotuit Kettleers of the Cape Cod Baseball League, where both seasons he was an All Star.
+In three years at USC, Stock had a .263 career batting average, threw out 33.8% of baserunners, and as a pitcher, working as both a starter and closer, was 8–7 with a 3.38 ERA and nine saves as opponents batted .228 against him.
+In the summers of 2007 and 2008 he played for the Cotuit Kettleers of the Cape Cod Baseball League.
+He was the youngest player in the league his first summer, and he was an All-Star both seasons.

 Professional career

 St. Louis Cardinals

-The St. Louis Cardinals selected Stock in the second round, with the 67th overall selection, of the 2009 MLB draft, and he signed for a $525,000 signing bonus.
-In 2009, as a 19-year-old he was both a Topps Short-Season/Rookie All-Star and an Appalachian League All-Star at catcher, as he batted .322/.386/.550 with 7 home runs (tied for third among 2009 Cardinals draft picks) for the Johnson City Cardinals.
+The St. Louis Cardinals selected Stock as a catcher in the second round with the 67th overall selection of the 2009 MLB draft.
+He signed for a $525,000 signing bonus.
+In 2009, as a 19-year-old, he was both a Topps Short-Season/Rookie All-Star and an Appalachian League All-Star at catcher, as he batted .322/.386/.550 with 7 home runs, tied for third among 2009 Cardinals draft picks, for the Johnson City Cardinals.
 Baseball America rated him the 10th-best prospect in the Cardinals organization.
 He played as a catcher until 2011, batting .241 in 680 at bats.

 In 2012 with the Single-A Quad Cities River Bandits, Stock pitched in 38 games, recording a 5–2 record and 4.56 ERA.

 In 2013, the Cardinals transitioned Stock into a full-time pitcher.
 In 2013, with the Peoria Chiefs in the Midwest League he was 0–1 with a 2.30 ERA, and with the Palm Beach Cardinals in the Florida State League he was 2–0 with a 4.37 ERA.
 He pitched to a 2–3 record and 4.12 ERA in 35 games split between Peoria and Palm Beach in 2014.
 The Cardinals released him on December 20, 2014.

-Houston Astros and Pittsburgh Pirates
+Pittsburgh Pirates

 On March 9, 2015, Stock signed a minor league deal with the Houston Astros organization.
-He was released by the club on March 31, 2015.
-On May 4, 2015, Stock signed a minor league deal with the Pittsburgh Pirates organization.
-He finished 2015 in the Pirates minor leagues, playing for the GCL Pirates, Bradenton Marauders, and Altoona Curve.
-He elected free agency on November 6, 2015.
+He was released by the club on March 31.
+On May 4, Stock signed a minor league deal with the Pittsburgh Pirates.
+He pitched in 12 minor league games, primarily for the Bradenton Marauders with two games for the GCL Pirates and three late-season games for the Altoona Curve.
+He elected free agency on November 6.